creeme/Gyropedia/README.md

 # Gyropedia
-Client-end site maintenance for the Ponychan Wiki.
+Node.js based client-end site maintenance for the Ponychan Wiki.

 The frontend directory consists of the source code that gets compiled into the outputted client-end CSS and Javascript.
 This is majorly a solution to a number of cross-browser compatibility issues and will simplify the dev workspace.

-CSS - Vanilla, vendor prefixed, with fallbacks for latest specs.
+*   CSS - Vanilla, vendor prefixed, with fallbacks for latest specs.

-JS - Compiled as Typescript, inspected with TSLint.
+*   JS - Compiled as Typescript, inspected with TSLint.

 ## Requirements